 Proper data management helps avoid the financial impacts of data loss, including compliance breaches with fines up to 10 million euros for GDPR violations.
 Resources spent on disaster recovery and the reputational damage from lost customer trust can be costly.

-Can I backup with a Salesforce native solution?
+Can I back up with a Salesforce native solution?

-Salesforce Backup and Restore
+Salesforce Backup & Recover

-The closest Salesforce has to a full backup solution is their Backup and Restore service, launched in 2021.
+The closest Salesforce has to a full backup solution is their Backup & Recover service, launched in 2021.
 Although this provides a basic level of protection, the larger issue is that having a native backup solution contradicts basic backup principles.
 Despite Salesforce separating the storage of backup data from production data, the point of access is the same: the Salesforce platform.
 If Salesforce faces an outage, like in the examples above, you won’t be able to access your backups during that time.
 This creates major issues with both your data and backups being compromised at the same time, defeating the very purpose of investing in a backup solution.

 Data Export and Loader